jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefing1.md

 ### Remote port forwarding
 Remote port forwarding is kind of the opposite of local port forwarding.
-While local port forwarding saw the operator initiate a connection through the tunnel, remote port forwarding is kind of similar to the NAT port forwarding you configure on your home router.
+While local port forwarding saw the operator initiate a connection through the tunnel, remote port forwarding is more similar to the NAT port forwarding you configure on your home router.
+Employing remote port forwarding the operator can instruct an SSH server to route traffic it receives on a certain port to another host on the network.
+It's most common use, when it comes to offensive security, is routing reverse shell traffic to and from a listener.
+Let's see an example:

 ![remoteforw]({{site.baseurl}}/img/remoteforw.png)